turingschool/curriculum/source/projects/contact_manager.markdown

 ### Modeling The Objects

 First, let's think about the data relationship.
-A person is going to have multiple phone numbers, and a phone number is going to attach to one person.
+A person is going to have multiple phone numbers, and a phone number is going to belong to one person.
 In the database world, this is a one-to-many relationship, one person has many phone numbers.

 #### One-to-Many Relationship